TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 * ``SCL`` being the serial clock signal for communications timing
 * ``SDA`` being the serial data signal which conveys the digital data being communicated

-When using a VEML7700 circuit board it is important that these signals are connected to the correct Pins on the Kookaberry.
+When using a VEML7700 circuit board it is important that these signals are connected to the correct Pins on the **Kookaberry**.

 The **Get Lux from VEML7700** block is shown below with the two sets of options available from the drop-down boxes on the block.